Open-Turing-Project/TuringDocs/markdown/turing_admin.md

 This requires changing the shortcut's properties requireswrite access to the shortcut.
 Note that commercial menu front-ends have their own way of setting the start-in directory of applications.

-- If the "My Documents" folder is mapped to the students home directory, you can set the preferences to make Turing use the "My Documents" folder as the start-in folder.
-Note that  this option is the preferred option for home users, where the "My Documents" folder is the home directory.
+- If the "My Documents" folder is mapped to the students home directory, you can set the preferences to make Turing use the "MyÂ Documents" folder as the start-in folder.
+Note that  this option is the preferred option for home users, where the "MyÂ Documents" folder is the home directory.